renjieli2932/Final_Review/README.md

 ***Q8.
 How can we tell that a robot arm is in a singular configuration?***

+???
+Jacobian is rank-defficient

 ***Q9.
 What are the practical implications of a robot arm being in a singular configuration?***

+Practical implication: we change a joint value, the robot arm does not move..

 ***Q10.
 How many dimensions does the configuration space of the Kuka LWR arm have?***